Enriching continuous Lagrange finite element approximation spaces using neural networks: Prior construction using parametric PINNs

 and

-\begin{remark} The values of $N_{\mathrm{col}}$ and $N_\mathrm{bc}$ are heuristically determined and should be large enough to ensure that the Monte-Carlo integration is accurate enough.
-The precise values of these parameters will be given in the numerical experiments. \end{remark}

-\begin{remark} In the case of complex geometries, one solution for obtaining a sample of points in the $\Omega$ domain is to use a level-set function, denoted $\varphi$.
+\RTwo{where} $N_{\mathrm{col}}$ and $N_\mathrm{bc}$ are heuristically determined and should be large enough to ensure that the Monte-Carlo integration is accurate enough.
+The precise values of these parameters will be given in the numerical experiments.
+In the case of complex geometries, one solution for obtaining a sample of \RTwo{these collocation} points in the $\Omega$ domain is to use a level-set function, denoted $\varphi$.
 This function, which vanishes on the boundary of $\Omega$, can be obtained differently.
-The authors of \cite{Sukumar_2022} propose different approaches to obtain a level-set function analytically in the case of polygonal or curved geometries.
-Learning-based approaches have also been proposed, notably in e.g. \cite{park2019deepsdflearningcontinuoussigned,sitzmann2020implicitneuralrepresentationsperiodic}. \end{remark}
+The authors of~\cite{Sukumar_2022} propose different approaches to obtain a level-set function analytically in the case of polygonal or curved geometries.
+Learning-based approaches have also been proposed, notably in e.g.~\cite{park2019deepsdflearningcontinuoussigned,sitzmann2020implicitneuralrepresentationsperiodic}.

-Because of the minimization problem \eqref{eq:minimization_problem}, the PINN $u_\theta$ does not exactly satisfy the boundary conditions.
+Because of the minimization problem~\eqref{eq:minimization_problem}, the PINN $u_\theta$ does not exactly satisfy the boundary conditions.
 Moreover, loss functions compete, which may require fine-tuning the coefficients between $J_r$ and $J_b$.
 In addition, classical PINNs do not include information on higher-order derivatives.
 As highlighted in \cref{rmk:C_gain_additif,rmk:C_gain_multiplicatif}, for our purposes, a good prior should yield a good approximation of the derivatives of the solution.
 For these reasons, the following section recalls several improvements of classical PINNs in the literature.